HIRO-MicroDataCenters-BV/ACES-terraform/README.md

 ## Post install

+### Extend instance root storage

+By default T3 instances have only 10GB of storage.
+Extend it at least to 150GB before running workloads on cluster.

 ### Manually attach Submariner security group to nodes

 Submariner security group is not attached automatically to nodes.
 Do it manually via AWS console or AWS CLI.